Alaska Bear Viewing Tours

 Bear Viewing in Lake Clark National Park

 If the Cook inlet is smooth like glass, the skies let you see the massive volcanos, and the sea life is stirring, you will get some great pictures.
-Then when get across to the beaches and you take so many picture of bears, your think to yourself, “I hope I brought enough camera cards.”
+When get across to the beaches and you take so many picture of bears that you think to yourself, “I hope I brought enough camera cards.”
 So grab a loved one, your best camera, and come make a memory of a lifetime!

-What To Bring On A Bear Viewing Tour
+What To Bring On Your Alaska Bear Viewing Tour

 Because we will do a little walking on the beach, and might get shoes wet it would be good to bring: